dynamsoft-docs/barcode-reader-docs/license-activation/set-trial-license-v8.1.md

 # How to set trial license

-From version 8.2, if you are using the mobile edition, please check [how to apply for a private trial license](how-to-apply-for-a-privaite-trial-license).
-For other editions, please follow the steps below:
+To use a trial license, you can follow the steps below:

 ## Get a trial license key.